asdfractal/yggdrasil-labs/README.md

 * Toasts to display messages as popups on every page using django messages module, with messages for most actions across the website
 * Featured product and social proof carousel on the index page
 * Custom error page templates that extend the base template and keep the user experience consistant
-* Manually set timed cookie to notify the user if they have a booking waiting to be placed
 * Contact Form for general enquiries

 #### User Profile